 - Heat over a low heat, stirring to dissolve the sugar.
 When all the sugar has dissolved, turn up the heat to a rolling boil.
 Boil for 30-35 minutes or until setting point (104.5 on a sugar thermometer)

-- If you don't have a thermometer, a good way to test it is spoon a little marmalade onto a very cold plate (I pop one in the freezer before I begin) and leave it for 30 seconds or so.
+- If you don't have a thermometer, a good way to test it is spoon a little marmalade onto a very cold plate (I pop one in the freezer before I begin) and leave it for a minute.
 Lightly push it with your finger and if it wrinkles slightly, it's ready.

 - Take the pan off the heat and stir in the spiced rum or whisky, if using.